jzuhone/YT.jl/doc/source/users_guide/in_memory_datasets.rst

     arr = rand(64,64,64)

-To load this data into ``jt``, we need associate it with a field.
+To load this data into ``jt``, we need to associate it with a field.
 The data dictionary consists of one or more fields, each consisting of a tuple of an ``Array`` and a unit string.
 Then, we can call ``load_uniform_grid``: